Mikapall/Demon-s-Souls-SL1-Repository/des.md

 * Offensive spells/miracles (which you can hardly cast).

 * Multiple cheese tactics or exploits exclusive to this game.
 In example, using the bow glitch for Maneaters (shooting through the fog) or killing Vanguard (4-1) out of his aggro range.

+* Biorr of the Twin Fangs against Penetrator.
+Just don't unlock his cell in 1-2.